 Also, move ceramic or glass utensils in the upper cabinets and replace them with plastic container boxes.
 Kids love to spend hours opening and closing containers – as long as they are safe.
 It may be a lot of mess for you to clean but it is a great way to keep them busy while you can do kitchen chores.

-For extra safety, you can choose baby proofing latches that work best for cabinets and drawers in your house, according to your kitchen and rooms configuration.
+For extra safety, you can choose baby-proofing latches that work best for cabinets and drawers in your house, according to your kitchen and room configuration.

 For spoons and ladles drawers, make sure they do not have access to knives, cutters, and graters.